watertap-org/watertap/docs/index.rst

 Collaborating Institutions
 --------------------------

-The ProteusLib development team is composed of researchers from:
+The WaterTAP development team is composed of researchers from:

 * National Energy Technology Laboratory
 * Lawrence Berkeley National Laboratory